jonasoesch/p9/paper.md

 | ---------------------------- | ------------------------------------------------------------ | ------------------------- |
 | Stay the same                | Stay the same but get remapped to different visual variables | Same                      |

 The defining characteristic of this transition is, that no new information is shown from the first to the second state.
 The information is just shown in a different way to clarify different aspects.
-The left example in figure \ref{technique-reconfigure} first shows the reader just how much the cases of measles have been  reduced through vaccination.
+The left example in figure \ref{technique-reconfigure} first shows just how much the cases of measles have been  reduced through vaccination.
 It then *zooms* in on the portion of the chart showing the cases in recent times.
 They were too small to be visible in the first chart but technically present.
-This sort of transition is a good replacement for a log-transformed axis which few people understand anyway (TODO:source)
+This sort of transition is a good replacement for a log-transformed axis.

 The right example in figure \ref{technique-reconfigure} shows a more drastic reconfiguration of a map into a scatterplot.
-While the first chart makes it easy to see how for example the south of Italy is underdeveloped and while the north is above average, the same split can be found in the scatterplot when hovering over the dots, representing the individual regions of Italy.
+While the first chart makes it easy to see how the south of Italy is underdeveloped and while the north is above average, the same split can be found in the scatterplot when hovering over the dots, representing the individual regions of Italy.
 Conversely, the ranking and uniformity of countries can be extracted through visual statistics ([-@sec:comparison]) from the first chart.
 It's just much, much clearer in the second.

 Reconfigure subsumes the *pan*, *zoom*, *reorder* and *visualization change* transitions from visualization-oriented transitions (see section [-@sec:param-classification]).
 We have not found reconfigure transitions to be common enough in narrative visualization to deserve further specification into these subcategories.